isomerpages/moe-ststephenssch/_st-stephens-school/School Administrative Information.md

 <p>&nbsp;Q2)&nbsp;&nbsp;&nbsp;&nbsp; How do I request for replacement for
 School Smartcard?</p>
 <p>A2)&nbsp;&nbsp;&nbsp;&nbsp; Details on how to request for replacement
-of School Smartcard can found at the following page : <a rel="noopener noreferrer nofollow" target="_blank">https://www.ststephens.moe.edu.sg/files/School%20Administrative%20Information%20(15092023).pdf</a>
+of School Smartcard can found at the following page : <a href="https://www.ststephens.moe.edu.sg/files/School%20Administrative%20Information%20(15092023).pdf" rel="noopener nofollow" target="_blank">School Smartcard Replacement</a>
 </p>
-<p>You may also refer to the link below for details of School Smartcard replacement.
+<p>You may also refer to the may also refer to the Transitlink website below
-<a rel="noopener noreferrer nofollow" target="_blank">https://www.transitlink.com.sg/lost-card-replacement</a>
+for details of School Smartcard replacement. <a href="https://www.transitlink.com.sg/lost-card-replacement" rel="noopener nofollow" target="_blank">Transitlink - Lost Card Replacement</a>
 </p>
 <hr>
 <p>&nbsp;</p>